FAMILY ALTAR TIME

 The title "family altar" simply means family Bible study and worship time.
 Every Christian family should have such a time daily.
-It is amazing how few families really take this seriously and practice this routinely.
-It is the best guarantee to have Christian children with good moral standards that do not drift through the teen years, to have a family that has a witness for Christ in the community, and to have a family that takes the church seriously and enjoys going to all the services.
+It is incredible how few families really take this seriously and practice this routinely.
+It is the best guarantee to have Christian children with proper moral standards that do not drift through the teen years, to have a family that has a witness for Christ in the community, and to have a family that takes the church seriously and enjoys going to all the services.

 It is well to remember the Great Command that the Lord gave to Israel.

 4 Hear, O Israel: The Lord our God, the Lord is one.
 5 Love the Lord your God with all your heart and with all your soul and with all your strength.
 6 These commandments that I give you today are to be on your hearts.
 7 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up" (Deuteronomy 6:4-7 NIV).